How do I get water out of my ears?How do I get water out of my ears?

 Monitor your ear health

 Enjoy all the sounds every season brings by making your hearing health a priority.
 Schedule annual visits for hearing evaluations and, if you’re diagnosed with hearing loss, follow the prescribed course of treatment sooner rather than later.
-Visit Healthy Hearing’s directory to find a hearing center in your community.
+Visit Healthy Hearing’s directory to find a hearing center near you.